 Terms and Requirements:

 Membership: Membership is open to all organizations (vendor, solutions providers) in the cyber security industry and end customers who want to provide real world feedback to the work of the alliance.
-Member companies agree to cooperate in good faith to work together to identify and define use cases, develop technology demos and to promote and market the alliance.
+Member companies agree to cooperate in good faith to work together to identify and define use cases, develop vendor to vendor integrations (through technology alliance programs where appropriate) and to promote and market the alliance.

 Technical Support: Each member will designate a technical contact that will be responsible for contribution to the development of use cases, reference architectures, technical documentation (whitepapers, use case documents, architecture diagrams) and technology demonstrations.
 The technical contact will be asked to participate in regular conference calls and quarterly face to face meetings.